 I loved creating Watney.
 He was such a fun voice to write in but I don’t foresee a sequel.
 Plunging him into terrible trouble again would just strain credibility.

-The Sunday Times Bestseller behind the major new film from Ridley Scott starring Matt Damon and Jessica Chastain.
+A survival story for the 21st century and the international bestseller behind the major film from Ridley Scott starring Matt Damon and Jessica Chastain.

 I’m stranded on Mars.